jfcloutier/karma_system/design_notes/latent elements and causal theories.md

 A CA's observations are predictions it makes about the *experiences* of its umwlet CAs.
 These predictions may be value-corrected by prediction errors from the umwelt.
 The predictions are the product of a causal theory held by the CA and induced from its prior observations.
 Predictions about incoming observations are produced by giving the causal theory current observations as input.

 A CA synthesizes its past and present observations into experiences.
 An experience, for example, could be a trend detected in the observations, such as a shortening of distances observed.
-Each experience abstracts and is thus supported by a subset of the CA's observations.
+Each experience abstracts and is thus evidenced by a subset of the CA's observations.

 ## About latent elements